catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/further-information/resolution.md

 <!-- END OF HEADER -->

 There can be more than one connectors for a BPN.
 An automated resolution to the connector address (url) is not possible.
-Hence, a mapping must be done per use-case.
+Hence, a mapping must be done per use case.
 For example, the mapping can be part of the ontology {KA} and organized in a database.
 This must be configured statically in the deployment of the agent-plane.
 If the mapping is extended/changed, the agent-plane must be re-deployed.

 [CX-0001: EDC Discovery API v.1.0.2](https://catena-x.net/fileadmin/user_upload/Standard-Bibliothek/Update_September23/CX-0001-EDCDiscoveryAPI_v1.0.2.pdf)

 [CX-0053: Discovery Finder and BPN Discovery Service APIs](https://catena-x.net/fileadmin/user_upload/Standard-Bibliothek/Update_Maerz_2024/CX-0053-BPNDiscoveryServiceAPIs-v1.1.0.pdf)

+Catena-X e.V. (a) Technical Modelling Committee, ontology expert group.{TODO}{Agents-KIT}

+Release Cyclus

 <!-- START OF FOOTER -->